MFA Financial Inc. (MFA) and the Battle of Fundamentals vs. Technicals

-MFA Financial Inc. (NYSE:MFA) went up by 1.81% from its latest closing price compared to the recent 1-year high of $4.90.
-The company’s stock price has collected 2.50% of gains in the last five trading sessions.
+MFA Financial Inc. (NYSE:MFA) went down by -2.50% from its latest closing price compared to the recent 1-year high of $4.90.
+The company’s stock price has collected -3.16% of loss in the last five trading sessions.
 Press Release reported on 11/16/21 that MFA Financial, Inc. Announces Fourth Quarter Dividends on Series B Preferred Stock and Series C Preferred Stock

 Is It Worth Investing in MFA Financial Inc. (NYSE :MFA) Right Now?